sufyankhanrao/tester-SDK/doc/models/suite-code.md

 # Suite Code

-A integer based enum representing a Suite in a game of cards
+&lt;testing&gt; A integer based enum representing a Suite in a game of cards

 ## Enumeration